 The two births of my children were polar opposites, and both fuel my passion for this work.
 I have a couple photos from each one, that I cherish with all of my heart.
 My sons birth was long and traumatic and terribly unsupported.
 Doctors made mistakes, nurses broke my heart, and the separation between my child and myself after birth sent us all into a long hard journey of postpartum depression and PTSD that would take years to fully recover from.
 It changed our story forever, and threw me into the world of birth rights.
 I clung to my birth photos while we were separated.
 They showed me small moments joy within this story that I could not recall for myself.

 When Elsie was born, my sweet girl, everything was different.
 I was educated, I was supported to the point of feeling cherished.
-Her birth though it ended in loss, was SO full of grace and love and divine timing.
+Despite the education, nothing could prepare me for her loss.
+I experienced a long journey through grief, one I still walk to this day.
+Despite the loss of her life, her birth story was SO full of grace and love and divine timing.
 It was magical, and healing.
 I trusted my body, I birthed on my terms, and it is simply a story that you have to ask me about one day.
 I still love to share and talk about everything she taught me.
 I have this one photo from her birth, that is just miraculous, I treasure it with all my heart.

-Birth is so unpredictable.
+Birth is unpredictable.
 Wild.
 Ethereal.
 It can take us to indescribable places.
 It is also vulnerable, and we must protect it and prepare ourselves to be active participants within its turns.
+Giving into the flow, being open to where it takes us.
 No matter how or where you birth, you deserve support and education and light, you deserve someone that will hold space for YOU, for your unique birth.
-That is what I am passionate about, giving the space that others take away.
+That is what I am passionate about- giving the space that others take away.

 "It put me in touch with what it means to be female in a way that we are not taught.
 We're taught how to have power if we can have the kind of power that men have, we're taught how to have power if we can be sexy and appeal to a man's taste in that way, but we're not really taught the really primal